JuliaLinhart/diffusions-for-sbi/README.md

 ```
 python jrnnm_lc2st.py --run <train_data, train_null> --all_nobs
 ```
-Pretrained "data" classifiers and `LC2ST` objects with pretrained "null" classifiers can be found at the above mentioned directory under the filenames `clfs_data...` and `lc2st_...`.
+Pretrained "data" classifiers can be found at the above mentioned directory under the filenames `clfs_data...`.
+(The "null" classifiers (there are 100) take-up too much memory and we only save the corresponding test statistics).

 Then compute the test statistics/p-values by running:
 ```